WiktorDabrowa/HomeManagment/README.md

 ## Issues
 The app is fully functional however it is not really optimized.
 Later into development I realized I could have had the frontend hit the backend fewer times with it`s requests.
-As of now the DB is hit on every tab change and also 6 seperate times on first load
+As of now the DB is hit on every tab change and also 6 seperate times on first load.